SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-msbuild.md

 ```
 Where _yourProxyHost_ and _yourProxyPort_ are the hostname and the port of your proxy server.
 There are additional proxy settings for HTTPS, authentication and exclusions that could be passed to the Java VM.
 For more information see the following article: https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html.

-HTTP_PROXY, HTTPS_PROXY, ALL_PROXY and NO_PROXY will be automatically recognized and use to make call against {instance}.
+_HTTP\_PROXY_, _HTTPS\_PROXY_, _ALL\_PROXY_ and _NO\_PROXY_ will be automatically recognized and used to make calls against {instance}.
 The Scanner for .NET makes HTTP calls, independant from the settings above concerning the Java VM, to fetch the Quality Profile and other useful settings for the "end" step.

 ## Known issues